 Standard National Licence

-Allows you to carry your own goods either in the UK or internationally or allows you to carry other people’s goods within the UK.
+Allows you to carry your own goods.
+Either in the UK or internationally.
+Alternatively, allows you to carry other people’s goods within the UK.

 Standard International Licence